kosli-dev/cli/docs.kosli.com/content/tutorials/get_familiar_with_Kosli.md

 # Get familiar with Kosli

-> The following guide is the easiest and quickest way to try Kosli out and understand it's features.
+> The following guide is the easiest and quickest way to try Kosli out and understand its features.
 It is made to run from your local machine, but the same concepts and steps apply to using Kosli in a production setup.

 In this tutorial, you'll learn how Kosli allows you to follow a source code change to runtime environments.
 You'll set up a `docker` environment, use Kosli to record build and deployment events, and track what artifacts are running in your runtime environment.

 This tutorial uses the `docker` Kosli environment type, but the same steps can be applied to other supported environment types.

 {{< hint info >}}
 As you go through the guide you can also check your progress from